-Attorneys working in pro bono, public interest, or with low-income or disadvantaged clients may request the assistance of law students through MJF.
+Public interest and pro bono attorneys working with low-income clients may request the assistance of law students through MJF.

 Find a Volunteer